Best Practices to Improve Email Deliverability

 To comply with these requirements, complete the following steps:

-- Set up DKIM by completing the steps in the DKIM guide.
+- Set up DKIM by following the DKIM instructions.

 Complying with DMARC through SPF